Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Introduction

-DP is a recursive and exact algorithm that provides analytic insight into the problem of sequential decision making, often to the benefit of approximation or learning frameworks like RL \cite{bellman1957markovian}.
-For instance, we understand the convergence properties of RL algorithms in relation to the optimal value function produced by DP \cite{watkins1992q,jaakkola1994convergence,tsitsiklis1994asynchronous}, as they share the same underlying formalism, i.e. Markov Decision Processes (MDP) \cite{puterman2014markov}.
-Likewise, we argue that DP-based methods can help elucidate mechanisms for transfer and generalization for sequential goal-problems.
-However, it is not necessarily the case that simply augmenting a state-space with more task-variables will admit reusable solutions: we need a foundation built on representations that can facilitate efficient computation and transfer.
-In this paper, we do not focus on the subject of learning, rather, we provide formalisms from which we can build an analytic theory of compositionality and zero-shot task transfer for sequential-goal planning; learning algorithms, of any stripe, can then inherit the properties and guarantees of the framework by computing the appropriate representations to promote generalization.
+In this paper, we develop a complementary model-based algorithm called Linearly-Solvable Goal Kernel Dynamic Programming (LS-GKDP) which can solve the same kinds of non-Markovian tasks, where a goal kernel is an abstract transition operator that maps an agent from goal to goal.
+Here we seek to understand long horizon planning with dynamic programming (DP)~\cite{bertsekas2012dynamic}, where Boolean logic conditions on an agent's history are incorporated into a Markovian state representation as a Boolean vector.
+DP is a recursive and exact algorithm for computing optimal policies that provides analytic insight into the problem of sequential decision making, often to the benefit of approximation or learning frameworks like RL.
+For instance, we understand the convergence properties of RL algorithms in relation to the optimal value function produced by DP~\cite{watkins1992q,jaakkola1994convergence,tsitsiklis1994asynchronous}, as they share the same underlying formalism, i.e.; Markov Decision Processes (MDP)~\cite{puterman2014markov}.
+Likewise, we argue that DP-based methods can help reveal mechanisms for transfer and generalization for \textit{sequential goal-problems}.

+A number of other model-based approaches have been proposed that have more general non-Markovian task formulations based on past linear temporal logic \cite{bacchus1996rewarding} \cite{bacchus1997structured} and forward linear temporal logic \cite{thiebaux2006decision}, however, these formalisms do not have natural decompositions over space of possible tasks.
+Similarly, in hierarchical RL, the MAX-Q framework \cite{dietterich2000hierarchical} also decomposes hierarchical problems into sub-problems but the learning algorithm converges to a local ``recursive-optimality".
+However for long-horizon ``sparse-reward" problems there is not always a guarantee that optimal solutions for local sub-goals can be used to find globally optimal solutions for sparse objectives.
+While the mentioned approaches do not exploit optimal sub-problems, our DP algorithm has a simpler non-Markovian task semantics which can help break down the problem into optimal components that can be used to solve the global problem for many different task instances.